Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 [↥ Back to top](#Mark-McClean)

 ## Project Drawbacks
-I realise there are a number of dropbacks with this project for immediate and long term use of this application and I just wan to document them here:
+I realise there are a number of dropbacks with this project for immediate and long term use of this application and I just want to document them here:
 * The first drawback I encountered was using MongoDB for uploading images.
 I was advised that this is not really what it was designed for, it's more used for data only.
 It is however possible to upload files and photos into your documents as you can see from the [video tutorial](https://www.youtube.com/watch?v=DsgAuceHha4) I used to upload the photos.
 The problem came from the limit on the Mongo document size which is 16MB.
 I assume most users will visit the site through their mobiles where they can take a photo and immediately upload it to the application.
 Most camera phones take pictures somewhere between 3MB and 5MB so this is well within the document limit size.
 There is however always the posibility that a user may want to upload a photo from a higher quality camera and that may well exceed the 16MB and that would result in the photo not uploading to the database.
 This occasion would be quite rare and therefore I think at the moment it is an acceptable risk.
 * The second drawback is the overall size of the free Mongo Database, which is 500MB.
-I could fit between 100 and 200 records if I assume most photos are between 3-5MB so this is more than enought for this small scale education project but if I every wanted to take this project further in the future I would have to think about upgrading the current database to a bigger(paid) version so there would never be problems with database size limit.
+I could fit between 100 and 200 records if I assume most photos are between 3-5MB so this is more than enought for this small scale educational project but if I ever wanted to take this project further in the future I would have to think about upgrading the current database to a bigger(paid) version so there would never be problems with database size limit.

 [↥ Back to top](#Mark-McClean)